premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-12.How to create a servlet with example?
+12.How to create a servlet with example?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)